flythereddflagg/flythereddflagg.github.io/python_book/docs/01-Intro-and-How-to-Use-This-Book.md

 This book is intended to serve you and not the other way around.
 Therefore, I recommend you do the basics of each section.
 Beyond that, you are free to pursue what interests you and skip anything that doesn't.
 I am still playing with the layout of this text but a possible way to approach learning the material is to do the basics first and then add to your knowledge with the other two subsections.

-### Boring Before Interesting

-In the 1984 film "[The Karate Kid](https://www.imdb.com/title/tt0087538/plotsummary?ref_=tt_stry_pl#synopsis)", Mr. Miyagi, the teacher, doesn't start training
-Daniel, the protagonist, in Karate by teaching him fancy moves but begins by having him perform many menial tasks with no apparent point to them.
-It is in doing these seemingly pointless tasks that Daniel first begins to have skill in Karate.

-You will find that anytime you want to learn a new skill you must do many boring and seemingly pointless things before you can do something interesting or useful.
-Every discipline has this feature.
-I am telling you this because for me, a person with a very limited attention span, the beginning of programming was agonizingly slow and seemingly pointless and you may feel that way too.

-However, if you will do some simple things in every section you will be well on your way to becoming a good programmer.
-The simple things you must do are the
-following:

- - Read each section
- - Type the corresponding code EXACTLY as it is written without copy-pasting it
- - Make it run

-When things get boring or tedious, remember the Karate Kid.
-You are building a foundation on which you can move mountains.

 ### Learning to feed yourself

-I will sometimes have you read [Official Python documentation](https://docs.python.org/3.7/index.html) or visit other websites or resources.
+I will sometimes have you read [The Official Python Documentation](https://docs.python.org/3.7/index.html), visit other websites or resources or have you use an internet search engine to learn about a particular topic.
 I do this for a number of reasons but most importantly, I want you to be able to teach yourself everything this book cannot.
 It would be my goal that, after you have read and learned everything in this book, you can put it down and never pick it up again because you have learned how to find answers to your *own* questions.
-Doing this will make you that much more effective as a programmer and in everything you do.
+Doing this will make you that much more effective as a programmer and more effective as a human being in general.

 **Remember:** Whenever I tell you to search for something on the Internet, remember that the best way to use a search engine is to type "Python" and then write what you are looking for.
 This will be a boon to your learning as you go along.